Total Pollution Exclusion Endorsement

 What it actually does

 CG 21 49 is a total pollution exclusion.
-It removes all CGL coverage for claims arising out of the actual, alleged, or threatened discharge, dispersal, seepage, migration, release, or escape of pollutants — regardless of cause.
+It removes all CGL coverage for claims arising out of the actual, alleged, or threatened discharge, dispersal, seepage, migration, release, or escape of pollutants — regardless of cause, and including any cleanup costs.

-For most subs (drywall, framing, electrical) this is fine because their work doesn't typically generate pollution claims.
-For environmental, abatement, demolition, painting, or any sub working with hazardous materials, CG 21 49 is a major gap.
-They'll need a separate pollution liability policy or a more limited pollution exclusion (like CG 21 65, which carves back some pollution coverage).
+For most trades (drywall, framing, electrical) this is acceptable because their work doesn't typically generate pollution claims.
+For environmental, abatement, demolition, painting, roofing, or any sub working with hazardous materials, CG 21 49 is a major gap.
+They'll need a separate contractors pollution liability policy, or a more limited pollution exclusion such as CG 21 65 (which carves back coverage for a hostile fire).

 Verification checklist

-• 01Determine whether the sub's trade involves pollution risk (paint, demo, abatement, environmental).
+- 01Determine whether the sub's trade involves pollution risk (paint, demo, abatement, environmental, roofing).

-• 02If yes, confirm separate pollution liability coverage exists OR a less-restrictive pollution exclusion is in place.
+- 02If yes, confirm separate contractors pollution liability coverage exists OR a less-restrictive pollution exclusion is in place.

 Common mistakes